Everyone knows how to masturbate, right? Wrong!

 Timing: If you’ve only got two minutes to spare, masturbating with a vibrator is the technique for you!
 Unless they deliberately ‘tease’ themselves and hold off, most women can orgasm with a vibrator within 60 seconds to three minutes.
 To make it last longer, try setting it on the lowest vibration speed, applying pressure and moving it in a circular motion, lifting it away if you feel yourself too close to climaxing.

 The climax: If you’re using a dildo, inserting it right before you’re about to orgasm may be the most satisfying.
 It gives your vaginal muscles something to contract around and makes you feel pleasantly ‘filled up’.
 You might want to thrust deeper or faster when you feel yourself about to orgasm.
+Other women enjoy having a dildo inserted while simultaneously using a vibrator on their clitoris.
+If you enjoy penetration, I’d highly recommend investing in a Rabbit Vibrator, which effectively does both jobs for you.
+The shaft penetrates and twirls to stimulate you internally, the rabbit ‘ears’ vibrate against the clitoris.

 SITTING UP OR LYING DOWN WITH LEGS APART AND USING YOUR FINGERS